a weekend retreat @ rajkot

 The entrance view of building has solid two story random rubble stone wall which anchors the building with earth.
 One enters in site in narrow front yard, walks across the landscape design on one side of building and slowly climbs to entrance foyer.
 When the main door is opened, one gets full view of riverbed and garden across the ground floor space.

 The ground floor is conceived as a single large space functioning as living, dinning, kitchen and bedroom space; without any partitions in-between.
 Whole ground floor opens up towards river bed side by full height bi-fold glass shutters.
-The upper floor which is accessed through an outdoor spiral stair has one bedroom space and two levels of terraces that can be used for multiple purposes from watching sunset to having a party.
+The upper floor – which is accessed through an outdoor spiral stair, is designed with one bedroom space and two levels of terraces that can be used for multiple purposes from watching sunset to having a party.

 The effort was to explore each and every material in a way that every element has its own importance and yet it is in order of the holistic idea of the building.
 The whole material palette is of natural materials which last forever.
 The project is done with hands-on approach.
 Rather than buying readymade things from showrooms, every small thing went into prolong process of finding right materials, finding skilled craftsmen and applying right techniques.
 Site itself became the drafting table and discussion table, craftsmen became deeply involved part of detailing and designing.